 Do you want to be a successful SEO?
-Well who doesn’t, right?
+Who doesn’t, right?

-After being in the SEO space for over 10 years I’ve had the privilege of meeting thousands of them.
-And just like any industry, only a small percentage of them are actually successful.
+After being in the SEO space for over 10 years, I’ve had the privilege of meeting thousands of SEOs.
+And just like in any industry, only a small percentage of them are actually successful.

-So it hit me… why are some of these SEOs good at what they do while others aren’t?
-And after thinking about it for a while, I realized that it came down to these 7 habits.
+So, it hit me.
+Why are some of these SEOs good at what they do, while others aren’t?
+After thinking about it for a while, I realized that it came down to these 7 habits.

 1. Effective SEOs practice it

-It’s not hard to become a SEO.
-You can read it about online, you can buy a few books, and within weeks you’ll have the lingo down.
-At that point you can probably go through a few sites and tell them what they are doing wrong, but at the end of the day does that mean you’re a good SEO?
+It’s not hard to become an SEO.
+You can read about it online; you can buy a few books; and within weeks, you’ll have the lingo down.
+At that point, you can probably approach a few sites and tell them what they are doing wrong.
+But at the end of the day, does that mean you’re a good SEO?

 2. Effective SEOs take risks

 You have to push the envelope!
-If you knew how many times I’ve got banned or penalized from Google and Yahoo for pushing the envelope you’d be shocked.
+If you knew how many times I’ve got banned from or penalized by Google and Yahoo for pushing the envelope, you’d be shocked.

-If you’re aggressive with your sites you’ll quickly learn what helps boost rankings and what doesn’t.
-For example you already know that white hat link building increases rankings.
-But did you know that if you build links at a slow and steady pace you can out rank someone who builds the same type of links too fast?
+If you’re aggressive with your sites, you’ll quickly learn what helps boost rankings and what doesn’t.
+For example, you already know that white hat link building increases rankings.
+But did you know that if you build links at a slow and steady pace, you can outrank someone who builds the same type of links fast?

 3. Effective SEOs build relationships

 People knew me in the SEO space for leveraging social media sites to build links.
-I was the first SEO to really leverage sites like Digg, StumbleUpon, and Delicious.
-I was so good at it at one point I had a 75% success ratio of getting on the Digg homepage… and to top it off I was a top 100 user.
+I was the first SEO to really leverage sites like Digg, StumbleUpon and Delicious.
+I was so good at it that at one point I had a 75% success rate of getting on the Digg’s homepage.
+To top it off, I was a top 100 user.

-Whether you are trying to get better at on page SEO or link building, you should never stop networking.
+Whether you are trying to get better at an on-page SEO or link building, you should never stop networking.
 The more relationships you build, the better off you are.
-For example, I built a relationship with a blogger 2 years ago and now he guest writes on over 40 popular blogs.
-Because of our relationship, he links to me from these blogs when he sees fit and I don’t even have to pay him a penny to do this.
+For example, I built a relationship with a blogger two years ago, who now guest-writes on over forty popular blogs.
+Because of our relationship, he links to me from these blogs when appropriate, and I don’t even have to pay him a penny to do this.
 He just does it because we are friends now.

 4. Effective SEOs are creative

-SEO isn’t a new.
-Everyone does it and there isn’t much that’s a secret these days.
-But the people who do really well tend to be the ones who are creative, as it gives you a huge advantage.
+SEO isn’t new.
+Everyone does it, and there isn’t much that’s a secret these days.
+But the people who do really well tend to be the ones who are creative as it gives them a huge advantage.

 The SEO guy behind it, Matt Inman, was able to get Mingle 2 to become a popular dating site because he leveraged quizzes.
-Users loved these quizzes so much that after taking them they would embed their score onto their blog.
+Users loved these quizzes so much that after taking them, they would embed their score onto the site’s blog.

 If you are creative, leverage it.
 It gives you a head start, but you have to move fast as competitors will catch onto your creative tactics sooner or later.